NexusMutual/cover-router/README.md

     2. CONCURRENCY_NUMBER= number of concurrent products to process for faster startup
     3. PROVIDER_URL - use either [Infura](https://www.infura.io/) or [Alchemy](https://www.alchemy.com/)
     4. PORT= port number for the server
-    5. Contract addresses are being pull from `@nexusmutual/deployments` package
 4. To run the server `npm run start`

 *Note: if running the server in nodemon(dev), change the destination of persisted data so the server wouldn't